kalpana-roy/loglynx/README.md

 TRAEFIK_LOG_PATH=traefik/logs/access.log
 ```

+### GeoIP databases

+Some community projects (for example, [`P3TERX/GeoLite.mmdb`](https://github.com/P3TERX/GeoLite.mmdb)) provide convenient downloads of GeoLite2 City/Country/ASN files.
+LogLynx does not ship GeoIP databases and is not responsible for third-party downloads.

+If you use third-party downloaders, please ensure you comply with MaxMind's license and, when required, register and accept the license on the official MaxMind site: [MaxMind GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).

+To use GeoIP with LogLynx, place the `.mmdb` files in a directory and mount that directory into the container at the paths configured by `GEOIP_CITY_DB`, `GEOIP_COUNTRY_DB` and `GEOIP_ASN_DB`.

 ### Traefik Log Format

 LogLynx works best with Traefik's default access log format.
 Ensure Traefik is configured with: